tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LessonPlan.md

 ### Overview

-Today's class will introduce students to the basics of time series analysis using Pandas to calculate risks and returns over time; learning Pandas time-series functionality will allow students to manage all of the financial data they will inevitably come across in FinTech.
-In this lesson, students will learn how to group data and apply multi-indexing on a DataFrame to analyze stock exchange data.
-Students will sort data, group data, leverage multi-indexing, calculate Sharpe Ratios, and compute standard deviation and risk.
+In the last class, students got their hands dirty using Pandas to read, clean, and analyze financial data over time.
+Today's class will continue this trajectory and will introduce students to the basics of using Pandas to conduct time series analysis and calculate risks and returns over time.

+Learning how to use Pandas to analyze time-series data will allow students to manage all of the financial data they will inevitably come across in FinTech.
+In this lesson, students will learn how to group data and apply multi-indexing on a DataFrame to improve the effectiveness of analyzing and visualizing stock exchange data.

+This class lesson will afford students the opportunity to demonstrate competence in using Pandas to sort and group data, create and leverage multiple indexes, calculate sharpe ratios, and compute standard deviation and risk--all of which are critical when evaluating investment/portfolio performance and return on investment.

 ### Class Objectives